Things to do in Denia Spain

 Go on a boat trip

 A boat trip is a great way to see the amazing coastline along this part of the Costa Blanca.
-As Denia is a port town thre are lots of places you can hire your own boat from along the marina, or you could join an organised trip and let someone else do the sailing.
+As this is a port town there are lots of boat trips in Denia to choose from.
+With plenty of places you can hire your own boat along the marina, or you have the option to join an organised trip and let someone else do the sailing while you relax and enjoy the views.

 You could book yourself onto a romantic Sunset Catamaran Cruise, a Catamaran Cruise around Denia and Javea with lunch, or even a boat trip to Cabo San Antonio with Snorkeling.